 What do you do?

-I align client needs with our studio’s capabilities to build sustainable relationships both locally and nationally.
-I am a big picture, creative problem solver who considers the scope and the artistic integrity of our work.
+The visual director is the experience design champion—the one who is working at the intersection of business, customer journey, and brand.
+I am a ‘user’ (read human) experience expert, design director, and conscience businessman rolled up into one, aligning client needs with our studio’s capabilities to build sustainable relationships both locally and nationally.
 Having mastered the relationship between strategy, design, and budget, I help lead new business development and customer experience across digital, branding, consulting, and non-profit sectors.

 What is your inspiration?